uclab-potsdam/refa-reader/README.md

 yarn build
 ```

-5. Preview the production build with `npm run preview`.
+5. Preview the production build with `yarn preview`.

 ## Configuration

 ### Markdowns

-Essays need to be inserted inside the `src/route/essays/` folder.<br>
+Essays need to be inserted inside the `src/route/texts/` folder.<br>
 Every markdown contains metadata to customize the layout:

 ```